15 SMART Goals Examples for Kids

 A: This is an achievable goal for a child who is dedicated to the process.

-R: This is a relevant goal for those who enjoy participating in a musical extra-curricular activity..
+R: This goal is relevant for those who enjoy participating in a musical extra-curricular activity..

 T: The deadline for this goal is the day of tryouts!